 The Warner Historical Society will present a number of programs and host various events throughout the year.
-They are held at the Main Street House, the Lower Warner Meeting House, MainStreet BookEnds, and at the Warner Town Hall.
+Normally, they are held at the Main Street House, the Lower Warner Meeting House, MainStreet BookEnds, and at the Warner Town Hall.
 Flyers announcing the specific events are posted around town, on the Historical Society front door, and in the Society Newsletter.
-We are also collaborating with nearby historical organizations on a year-long project titled: All Aboard!
-Economic, Social, & Environmental Change During New Hampshire’s Railroad Era.
-Visit https://www.nhmuse.org/current-exhibition.html to see a full list of the programs and exhibits being offered.
+At the moment our programs are either online or outdoors.

 The following is a calendar of programs and events: